alexclassroom/add-admin-css/readme.txt

 Ever want to tweak the appearance of the WordPress admin pages by hiding stuff, moving stuff around, changing fonts, colors, sizes, etc?
 Any modification you may want to do with CSS can easily be done via this plugin.

 Using this plugin you'll easily be able to define additional CSS (inline and/or files by URL) to be added to all administration pages.
-You can define CSS to appear inline in the admin head (within style tags), or reference CSS files to be linked (via "link rel='stylesheet'" tags).
-The referenced CSS files will appear in the admin head first, listed in the order defined in the plugin's settings.
-Then any inline CSS are added to the admin head.
-Both values can be filtered for advanced customization (see Advanced section).
+Hooks are provided to customize the output of the CSS, the CSS files, and if/when the CSS should even be output (see Hooks section).

 Links: [Plugin Homepage](https://coffee2code.com/wp-plugins/add-admin-css/) | [Plugin Directory Page](https://wordpress.org/plugins/add-admin-css/) | [GitHub](https://github.com/coffee2code/add-admin-css/) | [Author Homepage](https://coffee2code.com)